 All people on the road, whether they are driving an eighteen-wheeler or a two-seat coupe, have a duty to protect all others on the road.
 They take on this duty from the moment they get behind the wheel and it generally can never be negated or taken away.
 For this reason, any person injured in a collision—whether driver, passenger, or pedestrian—can claim that the driver violated their duty to protect them.

-This is a key part of any accident claim, and the main reason why they are almost always pursued utilizing the theory of negligence.
-If the plaintiff can prove that the truck driver violated a rule of the road by speeding or failing to yield, it is a strong indicator that the trucker was negligent in their duty to care for them.
+This is a key part of an accident claim and the main reason why they are almost always pursued utilizing the theory of negligence.
+If a truck accident attorney can prove that the driver violated a rule of the road by speeding or failing to yield, it is a strong indicator that the trucker was negligent in their duty to care for them.

 The concept of negligence can also apply to actions taken before the truck even began driving.
 Whenever a truck is carrying cargo, it is required by law that the cargo is properly strapped down and secured to the trailer.
 A failure in this requirement can cause abrupt weight shifts that can unbalance the load, causing an accident.